Footprints We Consider

 The carbon dioxide and other greenhouse gases that are directly or indirectly released into the atmosphere by a product when it is made or used.

 The amount of water that is used to make and use a product, and the vulnerability of the watershed that the water is pulled from.
-This accounts for water scarcity in the area, whether the product contributes to that risk and/or pollutes the local water supply.

 The level of toxicity of a product, including if it is detrimental to you and your family's health and/or to the workers who make it.
-This also accounts for the treatment of workers along the supply chain and their working conditions.

 The impact a product has on biodiversity, including the extent to which it harms or benefits local ecosystems and the natural habitats that plants and animals rely on.

 The waste created by a product and its packaging, which is the result of how it is manufactured, how long a product lasts and how likely it is to be reused, recycled, or landfilled.
-This also accounts for whether that waste is hazardous.

 The materials that are used to make a product, which accounts for how rare they are, whether they are renewable, how difficult they are to source, and how environmentally damaging it is to collect them.